 The iOS App Store now has almost two million apps.
 Now Apple seems to be testing a new feature to make search results more contextual.

-Like on Twitter reported , some iPhone users have noticed in recent weeks that tags appear in the App Store when they search for a popular term like "photos" or "wallpaper."
-For example, when searching for "photos," tags like "collage" or "editor" appear afterward.
-Once a tag is tapped, the search results are curated accordingly.
-So, for example, if a user searches for "photos" and then taps "collage," the search results are narrowed down to apps that can be used to create photo collages.
+Like on Twitter reported In recent weeks, some iPhone users have noticed that tags appear in the App Store when they search for a popular term like "photos" or "wallpaper."
+For example, if you search for "photos," tags like "collage" or "editor" appear next.
+Once you tap a tag, the search results are curated accordingly.
+So, for example, if a user searches for "photos" and then taps "collage," the search results will be narrowed down to apps that can be used to create photo collages.

 App Store Tags make searching much easier